pedlarstudios/EggTimer/README.md

 # EggTimer

-Introducing Egg Timer, a simple countdown timer app for the Garmin Connect IQ watches.
+Introducing Egg Timer, a simple countdown timer app for Garmin Connect IQ watches.
 The application displays a user-entered countdown timer and the current time.

 Application features include: